digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/build-backend.rst

    *Ignore these substeps if Gradle builds successfully.*

-   If you possess a Daml enterprise license and the output returns errors such as:
+   If you have a Daml enterprise license and the output returns errors such as:

    .. code-block:: text